andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

 ##### Object Destructuring
 we can make object key to a variable.
-To unpack properties from Objects, we use Object Destructuring.
+To unpack properties from Object, we use Object Destructuring.
 The variable name should match with the key of an object.

 ```javascript
 let person = {